defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ## Contracts

-Contracts in Ethereum are not *“launched and run somewhere else”*—they are **deployed** to the EVM, then **invoked** by transactions or message calls.
-Let’s break this down:
+Contracts in Ethereum are not *"launched and run somewhere else"*—they are **deployed** to the EVM, then **invoked** by transactions or message calls.
+Let's break this down:

 - **Contract Creation**
     - A special transaction with `to = null` is used to deploy code.
-    - During creation, an **init code** segment runs to set up the contract’s storage or code.
+    - During creation, an **init code** segment runs to set up the contract's storage or code.
 The final code is then stored at the address.

         We recommend you to watch this video : ) 👇